csumb/pixelotter/README.md

 The OG pixel otter is in the file 16x16.
 If you want to make it larger while maintaining the pixely-ness, you need to resize it in increments of 16, and if you're using Photoshop resize using "Nearest Neighbor."

+For vector, please one of the EPS files available.
+For the original, please use the six colors version.

 Appropriate use
 ---------------